integreat-io/map-transform/README.md

 left.
 This might be handy in some cases, as you might have reusable transform functions that will know how to reverse their transformations, and by defining a transform pipeline, you also define the reverse option.

+The `filter` prop lets you filter the transformed objects before they are set on `pathTo` (if present) and returned.
+The filter pipeline is a filter function or an array of filter functions, where each function accepts the transformed object and returns true to include it and false to filter it out of the final result.
+When several filter functions are set, all of them must return true for the item to be included.
+The `filter` is used on reverse mapping as well, directly after the items are extracted from any `pathTo`.

 ### Running the tests